turingschool/front-end-curriculum/lessons/floating/constructor-functions.md

 }
 ```

-Similarly, a `prototype` in javascript can be _any object_ and it is responsible for defining the **behavior** of instances.
+Similarly, a `prototype` in JavaScript can be _any object_ and it is responsible for defining the **behavior** of instances.
 This behavior is defined by modifying the prototype directly, e.g. by adding functions to it as properties.
 Creating prototype functions is essentially defining your objects' instance methods.

 Let's look at some code examples.